stefanoghidini/myo_recognition/README.md

 # Overview

-This project provides sereral Python scripts to:
+This project provides multiple Python scripts to:

 - Collect EMG data from a Myo armband
 - Preprocess EMG data and create a dataset of EMG image, according to the mehotd described in the paper [On the Use of Deeper CNNs in Hand Gesture Recognition Based on sEMG Signals](https://ieeexplore.ieee.org/abstract/document/8900709).
 A related GitHub repository is available at: [MyoUP_dataset](https://github.com/tsagkas/MyoUP_dataset).